 Eating grass may be a form of pica (a behavior disorder of eating things that are not food).
 Dogs exhibit this conduct when they are bored and anxious.
 This theory suggests that dogs eat grass as a way to entertain themselves.
 Just like when they chew on furniture or shoes.

 Grass is tasty

 Some veterinarians think that dogs eat grass simply because they like it.
 Dogs may enjoy the texture and taste of grass.
 This means that dogs consider grass a natural treat that grows on their lawn.

 Is eating grass harmful?

 Eating grass is not harmful to dogs.
 Except if your dog grazes on a lawn that has been treated with pesticides, herbicides, or fertilizers.
 These chemicals can be toxic to your dog if ingested.
-There are also some varieties of garden plants that could be poisonous to dogs.
+Some varieties of garden plants could be poisonous to dogs.
 Only let your dog eat grass in lawns that you are certain haven’t been treated with chemicals.
 For more information check the ASPCA’s Animal Poison Control Center website.